reesebreischaft/Resume/README.md

 This application is intended to showcase my animation, transition and other coding skills in addition to my User Experience and User Interface skills

+This project was created in Swift 4 using Xcode 9.3 Beta 2